Career & Technical Education (CTE)

 Technological advances and global competition have changed the nature of work.
 Jobs today require high-tech knowledge and advanced technical skills.
 Work and learning will be integral parts of your life as you pursue your personal pathway to success.
 Career and Technical Education (CTE) provides you with the technical skills and academic knowledge you will need to prepare for life after high school—future employment and/or a successful transition to post-secondary education.

-The Park City School District does not provide transportation to the sites involved in the Related Work-Based Learning program.
+NOTE: The Park City School District does not provide transportation to sites involved in the PCCAPS, Internships, or Work Experience programs.
 Students must arrange their own transportation independently of the school district.
 The school district does not assume any liability in connection with private transportation arranged by the student.
-PCHS classes that are taught off campus by college/university staff, for which the district does not provide transportation, fall under this same procedure as well.
+PCHS classes that are taught off campus by college/university staff, for which the district does not provide transportation, fall under this same procedure.